IndependenceNumberProject/inp/README.md

 To perform any of the graph searches, you'll need to install the `nauty` package into Sage:

+`sage -i nauty`

-You may also install the `progressbar` module to display pretty progress bars while searching:
+You may also install the `python-progressbar` module to display pretty progress bars while searching:

+1. Download [python-progressbar](http://code.google.com/p/python-progressbar/) and unpack it
+2. Install it into Sage's version of python: `sage -python setup.py install`

 Examples
 --------